dsavickas/dsavickas.github.io/README.md

 A spacious 2-room, 76.38 sq. m. apartment for rent with a view of Gediminas' Castle.
 2 built-in closets, a balcony, and two separate workspaces in the apartment.
 A perfect apartment for a couple or a family with children.
 There is a spacious garage and one additional parking space behind a barrier.
 The address is Šeimyniškių St. 21D.

- * Area – 76.38 sq.m
+ * Area: 76.38 sq.m
- * 5th floor of 6 - there is an elevator
+ * 5th floor of 6 – there is an elevator
  * Built in 2002

 The apartment is rented with the home appliances and furniture you see in the photos.\